Guide Signs on the Road in 2020: Beyond The Drivers TestUpdated Oct. 20, 2020

 Exits on well-traveled highways are often numbered to help drivers identify and prepare for their turn-off.
 If drivers must merge into a specific lane to access their exit, this will usually be indicated on the exit sign.
 On limited access highways, at least three exit signs will be posted at regular intervals before each exit.

-These brown colored guide signs mark interesting landmarks, fun places to visit and recreational facilities.
+These brown-colored guide signs mark interesting landmarks, fun places to visit and recreational facilities.
 You may see them around national parks, swimming pools or campsites.

 As per the image above, some recreational signs feature symbols or images which resemble the type of place they mark.
-Recreational signs sometimes appear as part of a larger guide sign, such as green directional sign, to point road users in the direction of that facility.
+Recreational signs sometimes appear as part of a larger guide sign, such as a green directional sign, to point road users in the direction of that facility.

 Roadside service signs